meddy672/serverless-workshop/README.md

 # Production Ready Serverless Workshop Architecture
 This project was created from a 4 week serverless workshhop.
-The application is built using the [Serverless Framework](https://www.serverless.com/framework/docs) and covers the objectives listed below.
+The application is built using the [Serverless Framework](https://www.serverless.com/framework/docs) and covers how to build, deploy, and monitor complex backends on the aws platform using the serverless framework.

 ![Architecture](./assets/big-mouth-app.drawio.png)